 In July 2014, the Organization entered into a non-cancelable operating lease for a copier, folder/inserter and postage machine.
-The lease requires a monthly payment of \$496 for 60 months, ending August 2019.
+The lease requires a monthly payment of \$496 for 60 months, ending August 2019, and continuing on a month-to-month basis after that.

-NOTE 8 - BOARD DESIGNATED NET ASSETS
+NOTE 9 - BOARD DESIGNATED NET ASSETS